mishgancheg/wiki-rag/README.md

 - Verify API key is valid and has sufficient credits
 - Check rate limits and model availability
 - Monitor token usage in application logs
+- Behind corporate proxy / SSL interception: If you see errors like `UNABLE_TO_VERIFY_LEAF_SIGNATURE` or `unable to verify the first certificate`, either configure your corporate root certificate via `NODE_EXTRA_CA_CERTS=path/to/corporate-ca.pem` or, as a last resort for trusted environments, set `IGNORE_SSL_ERRORS=true` in `.env` (this disables TLS certificate verification for this process).
+You may also need to set `HTTPS_PROXY`/`HTTP_PROXY` environment variables if your network requires a proxy.

 **Confluence Connection Issues**
 - Ensure personal access token has proper permissions